 Free breakfast and lunch for all children ages 1-18

-Spring Lake Park Schools' Nutrition Services Department is excited to announce for the eighth consecutive year we will participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
-Breakfast and lunch will be provided at no cost to all children ages 1-18 at Park Terrace Elementary School and is not limited to Spring Lake Park Schools’ students, up to the capacity of the facility.
+Spring Lake Park Schools' Nutrition Services Department is excited to announce for the tenth consecutive year we will participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
+Breakfast and lunch will be provided at no cost to all children ages 1-18.

+This is the tenth year that the summer food service program will be provided in Spring Lake Park Schools.
 The program is available from the USDA and is based on the number of students who qualify for free or reduced-price lunch.
-The program’s purpose is to make meals available to area children who may otherwise not eat properly or often enough.
+The program’s purpose is to make meals available to all area children who may otherwise not eat properly or often enough.

 For more information, contact Amy Kimmel, Nutrition Services Coordinator, Spring Lake Park Schools, at 763-600-5040 or email@example.com.